lvgl/lvgl/docs/widgets/extra/list.md

 ### Buttons
 `lv_list_add_btn(list, icon, text)` adds a full-width button with an icon - that can be an image or symbol - and a text.

-The text starts to scroll horizontally if its too long.
+The text starts to scroll horizontally if it's too long.

 ### Texts
 `lv_list_add_text(list, icon, text)` adds a text.